rmb938/presentations/twin-cities-kafka-meetup/2025-oct-02/from-ticker-tape-to-trendlines/slides.md

 Previously helped run the infrastructure automation for a few popular Minecraft servers

-Deployed the largest deployment of baremetal K8s in the mid-west, probably the US for a few months in early 2019.
+Deployed the largest deployment of baremetal K8s in the mid-west, probably the US, for a few months in early 2019.

 <br />